splinterhq/Aldous/README.md

 While Aldous demonstrates amazing consistency and accuracy across a wide variety of well-known samples, there are things to understand:

+- **THIS IS A RESEARCH PREVIEW**.
+It has been tested on a huge volume of known emotional target texts that unfortunately can't be included with the repoistory because they're still technically in copyright, but Aldous has not been tested nearly as thoroughly on human-originated off-the-hip phrasing.
+Each miss or overzealous classification report right now ***is the instrumentation*** that points out and closes gaps.
+Please set your expectations and know that we count on cooperation at this stage, in addition to (and hopefully commensurate with) any critcism you have.

 - You are limited to the embedder context window (typically small, 8-32k), so you have to use TKM on a dedicated GPU for an emotional summary of a long novel.
 Whereas, if you were sampling a live event every 30 seconds and